ClickHouse/ClickHouse/docs/en/sql-reference/functions/geo.md

 ## Functions for Working with Geohash {#geohash}

-Geohash is the geocode system, which subdivides Earth’s surface into buckets of grid shape and encodes each cell into a short string of letters and digits.
+[Geohash](https://en.wikipedia.org/wiki/Geohash) is the geocode system, which subdivides Earth’s surface into buckets of grid shape and encodes each cell into a short string of letters and digits.
 It is a hierarchical data structure, so the longer is the geohash string, the more precise is the geographic location.

-The description of the Geohash system is available in the [Wikipedia](https://en.wikipedia.org/wiki/Geohash).

-If you need to convert geographic coordinates to geohash strings, you can use [geohash.org](http://geohash.org/).
+If you need to manually convert geographic coordinates to geohash strings, you can use [geohash.org](http://geohash.org/).

 ### geohashEncode {#geohashencode}